Gyarbij/DoRoad/README.md

 1. **Building the Application**:
    - Ensure all dependencies are installed.
    - Set up your environment variables.
+   - Modify the application to turn on debug mode in Flask.
+   - Make any necessary changes to the application.
-   - Run the application using `python doroad.py`.
+   - Run the application using `python3 doroad.py`.

 2. **Testing the Application**:
    - Navigate to the home page.
    - Fill in the required details such as departure location, destination, number of adults, children, and the date.
    - Click on the "do road" button.
    - Wait for the AI to generate your itinerary and display it in the "your itinerary" section.
+   - Monitor the Flask debug logs for any errors.

 ## Latest Releases
 - Check the releases section of the repository for the latest stable version.

 ## API References
 - The application uses the OpenAI API with the hosted version using Azure.
 Ensure you have your API keys set up as environment variables.